What is the difference between a C-Corp, S-Corp, and LLC? The three types of entities advantages and disadvantages are examined here.

 - Raising capital: A corporation may raise funds by issuance of convertible debts and sale of stock.
 An LLC may raise funds by issuing membership interests.

 - Employee incentives: A corporation may issue incentive stock options to employees as a form of compensation for their work and tenure.
-A similar structure may be created for an LLC but it is typically more complicated.
+A similar structure may be created for an LLC, but it is typically more complicated and more expensive to manage and setup.

-- Credit rating: A corporation acquires its own credit rating unassociated with the owner’s personal credit rating.
+- Credit rating: A corporation acquires its own credit rating unassociated with the owner’s personal credit rating, even though the owner may be asked to provide some collateral or personal guarantee at times, especially early on after formation.

 A C corporation is the standard corporation structure.
-An S corporation is a corporation that has elected special tax status.
+An S corporation is a corporation that has elected special tax status with the IRS.
 Both of these corporate entity statuses share the following:

 - They have shareholders, directors and officers.